PetarKresimirCulina/EFZGRaspored/README.md

 # EFZGSatnica (EFZGRaspored)

-EFZG Satnica is an Android application that is used to display classes schedule on Faculty of economics, Zagreb.
+EFZG Satnica is an Android application that is used to display classes schedule on Faculty of Economics and Business, Zagreb.
 It is a result of my final paper on the said faculty.

 Created by Petar-Krešimir Čulina